 - Vitamin D3 is essential to bone growth and calcium usage

-- Chlorella improves digestion, immune system, and reduces oxidative stress
+- Chlorella improves digestion, boost your immune system, and reduces oxidative stress

-- Digestive enzymes make the whey protein easier to digest
+- Digestive enzymes make whey protein easier to digest

 - Whey protein isolate is the most natural form of whey protein, as well as the least expensive, tastiest, and contains the least amount of lactose